What is an multidisciplinary team?

 Nurses also fulfil specialist and advanced practice roles in all clinical programmes, such as assessment, psychotherapy and facilitation of therapeutic groups.
 These programmes include:

 - Anxiety disorders

 - Eating disorders

 - Psychosis recovery.

-All members of the multi-disciplinary team (MDT), including nurses, also undertake the role of key worker.
+All members of the MDT, including nurses, also undertake the role of key worker.

-In addition to clinical psychologists working within multi-disciplinary teams, the Clinical Psychology Department runs the inpatient Living Through Distress programme and an outpatient ADHD clinic.
+In addition to clinical psychologists working within MDTs, the Clinical Psychology Department runs a number of psychology-based therapeutic programmes both at an inpatient and day service level.